 The History of Charcoal Briquettes

-There is nothing quite like a backyard barbecue, and food never tastes better than when it is cooked to perfection over a nice bed of charcoal briquettes.
+There is nothing quite like backyard charcoal barbecues, and food never tastes better than when it is cooked to perfection over a nice bed of charcoal briquettes.
 Even though pretty much everyone loves what these little black lumps can do, few know how this fuel source came to be.

 The truth is that though charcoal goes back thousands of years as a source of fuel, it didn’t really catch on in regular usage, let alone briquettes, until the last century.
 Amazingly this tale is intertwined with early American industrialists and automobiles.
 So, sit back and let us show you how charcoal briquettes came to be.